eoncarlyle/puro/README.md

 ## Action Items
 - [ ] Make, test working consumer
-- [ ] Batching producer writes, compare benchmarks
+- [x] Batching producer writes, compare benchmarks
 - [x] Benchmarks on same level as `src`
 - [ ] Active segment transition race condition handling
 - [ ] Fix spurious segment
 - [ ] Multithreaded producer tests

 ## Development Log

+### 2025-10-05
+The current `main` function demonstrates how to use `fileChannels` in a persistent way.
+No issues - during segment rollover the channel will change, but that is a given.
+It also doesn't look like the default logger is really doing anything in this example.
+Probably still a good idea to muzzle this in some way, but :shrug:.

 ### 2025-10-03
 While `io.methvin.watcher.DirectoryWatcher` works, it does not provide the new file offset with incoming events.
 There